 When the T/S TEXAS CLIPPER departs each year for the annual summer training cruise, one physician and two medical assistants operate an on-board dispensary.
 All services provided on board are free of charge.
-Should a student require hospitalization or evacuation, the student will be billed for costs incurred.
+Should a student require hospitalization ashore or evacuation, the student will be responsible for all costs incurred because of such hospitalization or evacuation.